josepuga/qmice-remap/doc/README.md

 #### For troubleshooting look [here.](./troubleshooting-EN.md)

-QMice cannot (at the moment) read data from system mouses.
+QMice cannot (yet) read data from system mouses.
 Instead it works with profiles, which are .conf files created by users.
 They contain the hardware data of a specific mouse.
 In this way, the Kernel can access it and "remap" it.

 - **If your mouse is not on the list** you can do this process manually with console commands as explained on the next page . <https://askubuntu.com/questions/1145057/remapping-mouse-buttons-to-keyboard-keysXXX>.

 If with this page you manage to remap your mouse, you can create a profile so that other users can benefit from it.
-You have a tutorial on how to do it [here.](./tutorial-create-profile-EN)
+You have a tutorial on how to do it [here.](./tutorial-create-profile-EN.md)

 - **If your mouse is on the list..**